'Groundbreaking' migrant pōwhiri in Tauranga may become national permanent fixture - Meng Foon - NZ Herald

-Standing outside Whareroa marae, over 200 people from the far reaches of world came together for what is believed to be the first migrant pōwhiri in the country.
+Standing outside Whareroa marae, more than 200 people from the far reaches of the world came together for what is believed to be the first migrant pōwhiri in the country.

 The event today was organised by Ngāi Te Rangi iwi.